 Circle Time - Cut construction paper into shapes.
 You will need a triangle, a circle, and a square for each child, and one large rectangle.
-Familiarize yourself with "Where's the Shape?"
-(See page 70.)
+Familiarize yourself with "Where's the Shape?" (page "Where's the Shape?" on page 67).

 Story Time - Navigate a classroom computer to Starfall.com, I'm Reading: Folk Tales, "Mr. Bunny's Carrot Soup."